April 29, 2025

 For example, if you're making a workout video, search for high-energy tracks using keywords like "workout" or "upbeat."
 (Remember that TikTok videos are more visible to users when they contain trending sounds.)

-2. Trim and edit the audio
+2. Trim and edit audio clips

 After selecting a track, trim it to fit your video's length.
 Use the slider to choose which part of the song you want to include.
 If the chorus is the most exciting part of the song, use the slider to start the audio clip there and align it with the part of your TikTok video that works best.

-3. Sync the music with your video
+3. Sync music perfectly with your video

 The key to adding TikTok music is to choose a sound that complements the video, not that detracts from it.
 Sync key moments in your video with peaks or drops in the music.
 If you reveal a final product in a DIY video, for example, time it with a musical climax for added impact.